Jamy4000/VRDF/README.md

-# VR Scriptable Framework using Unity DOTS
+# VR Framework using Unity DOTS
 This repository is a Virtual Reality Framework using the Unity Input Manager for Inputs and Interaction, an Event System as seen in [Quill18 video](https://www.youtube.com/watch?v=04wXkgfd9V8) and the DOTS workflow from Unity3D.
 It aims to ease the use of Virtual Reality in a project, and to have a light tool for that, while integrating a cross-platform project, some basic VR features and being as fast as possible.